karlduggan/Phantom_Automation_App/README.md

 ## Delete
 	To delete, select item from list and press Delete.
 	The selection will be removed and the index order will be adjusted.
+## Add
+	Pressing Add will initiate a pop-up to appear where the user will be able to manually write the input to be added to the list.
+	It is important that the input written correctly with comas separating each section.
+	Example: int,int,str,str,str = 100,150,True,False,False

+	The five section correlate as follows x position, y position, Double Click, Left Click, Right Click.